OpenWork-NZ/mdwg/docs/_defs/SpatialReferenceSystem.md

 - **[Spatial representation information](http://wiki.esipfed.org/index.php/ISO_Spatial_Representation)** *(class - [MD_SpatialRepresentation](http://wiki.esipfed.org/index.php/MD_SpatialRepresentation))* Not discussed by MDWG.
 Contains detailed information about digital mechanisms used to represent spatial information.
 Particularly useful for gridded data.

 ## Outstanding Issues

  > **Dynamic (Earth Centric) Datums**
-The latest amendment to ISO 19115-1 includes support for Coordinate Epoch capture as a sibling element to *ReferenceSystemIdentifier*.
-This guidance will be updated accordingly following the publication and adoption of these modifications
+This guidance pertains to the recently released Amendment 2:2020 version of ISO19115-1 based metadata.
+As of this writing, no ISO19115-3 xml implementations are available.
+This work is dependent on the development of ISO19111 xml schemas currently underway.
+Until such efforts are complete refer to previous guidance for populating Spatial Reference System metadata.

+>**crs**
+With the latest amendment came a new element, *crs*.
+This element references the class *CRS* from ISO19111.
+This element provides greater flexibility and additional details about reference frames.
+But until work is complete on an xml implementation of ISO19111, its use is not recommended.

  > **Authority**
-Authority has been indicated as a conditional field by ABARES and GA.
-But little guidance exist on the use of this element in this context.
-Should authority be about the owner of the registry (e.g. EPSG) or the provider of the SRS (LINZ in the case of NZTM)?
+ ABARES and GA marked *Authority* as a conditional field.
+But little guidance exists on the use of this element in this context.
+Should *Authority* be about the owner of the registry (e.g. EPSG) or the provider of the SRS (LINZ in the case of NZTM)?

  > **MD_ReferenceSystemTypeCode**
-This is a long and confusing list.
-Should we recommend a shortly one?
+ The codelist *MD_ReferenceSystemTypeCode* is a long and confusing list of types that are not necessarily exclusive or distinguished by the same reasoning.
+Reconsideration of its use is recommended, particularly in light of the availability of the element *crs.datum.oclAsType* inherited from ISO19111.

 ## Crosswalk considerations

 <details>

+### ISO19115-3 and ISO139

+Fully forward compatible with previous versions

 ### Dublin core / CKAN / data.gov.au